joshl26/electronics-inventory-frontend-react.com/README.md

 You will also need `git` installed on your computer.
 You can download it [here](https://git-scm.com/downloads).

-Next open a git bash wherever you would like to store electronics inventory and run:
+Next, open a git bash wherever you would like to store electronics inventory and run:

 ### Frontend (Client) installation

 `git clone https://github.com/joshl26/electronics-inventory-frontend`

-Once you have the project on your local machine you will want open it in a new terminal window and run:
+Once you have the project on your local machine you will want to open it in a new terminal window and run:

 `npm install`

-This command will install the client side dependencies, this may take a bit of time.
+This command will install the client-side dependencies, this may take a bit of time.

 Once the installation of the dependencies is complete you can start the project by typing the following command: